EtherealCraft/DynamicDropRateCalculator/README.md

  - Time and rolls expected for N of each item to be given at 10%, 30%, 50%, 70%, 90%, 95%
  - Test N Sample rolls with output results and stats

+## Menus/Flows:
+### Start Menu:
+    1. Load a File - > File Load Flow(Table)
+    2. Create a File -> New File Flow
+### New File Flow:
+    1. Get Name from User
+    2. createEmptyLootTable(name)
+    3. File Load Flow(Empty Loot Table)
+### File Load Flow(table):
+    1. Mode Menu
+    2. Add New Object Menu
+    3.
+### Set Mode Menu:
+    1. Choose from modes
+    2. If tier mode, ask if they want to add a new tier and loop
+### Add New Menu:
+    Options:
+    1. Add via raw weight (DANGER)- > addRaw Flow
+    2. Add via % -> add% Flow
+### AddRaw Flow:
+    1. ask for item name
+    2. ask for item wieght
+    3. ask for item tier (only in tier mode)
+    4. return
+### add% Flow:
+    1. Ask for item name
+    2. Ask for item drop %
+    3. Ask for what item we want to increase
+    4. Display needed % to change, ask for a number within that and 0 to set
+    5. Loop until all % gone.
+    6. return
 ## Glossary:
 - weight* is the weight on the roll for success.
 Calculated by suming applicable weights and dividing the chosen weight by the sum to get a chance. (if all weights sum to 10, and your item is weighted 2.05, you have a 20.5% chance of rolling that item as a success)
 - Tier* is not used in all modes, and each item defaults to "common" in the file unless otherwise defined.